Privacy Policy

 4.1 When you give it to us directly

-You may give us your personal data in order to participate in the weekly draw, find out more about our services, apply for a role with us (please see additional privacy statement for role applicants at https://www.localhospicelottery.orgrecruitment-human-resources/) or when you otherwise engage with us on our Website (see 4.3 below).
-Also, telephone calls to and from Local Hospice Lottery may be recorded, and will be used for both training and monitoring purposes.
+You may give us your personal data in order to participate in the weekly draw, find out more about our services, apply for a role with us (please see additional privacy statement for role applicants at https://www.localhospicelottery.org/recruitment-human-resources/) or when you otherwise engage with us on our Website (see 4.3 below) or via other electronic means.
+Also, telephone calls to and from Local Hospice Lottery may be recorded and used for training and monitoring purposes.

 4.2 When a third party provides us with your personal data